awused/aw-fm/README.md

 they do not always appear in the context menu.

 They must be executable text files and options are read from within the file.
-See the [example script](examples/sample.sh) for an explanation of the options.
+See the [example script](examples/sample-action.sh) for an explanation of the options.

 Custom actions behave as if run by `Script`: any output will be treated as a newline-separated series of commands to run.
+See below for more details.

 #### Commands